 Summer Undergraduate Research Fellowship (SURF)

 The Summer Undergraduate Research Fellowship (SURF) funds students, of any class standing, to conduct full-time summer research for 8 weeks minimum under the supervision of a UO faculty member.
-This year, SURF recipients receive a $5000 stipend and faculty mentors a $1,000 stipend.
+SURF recipients receive a $5000 stipend and faculty mentors a $1,000 stipend.
 CURE invites students from all schools, colleges, majors, and minors to apply for SURF, including the humanities, arts, social sciences, and sciences.
 The application due date is March 13, 2025.

 The applicant is asked to have a faculty mentor identified and a research proposal at the time of application.
 CURE invites students seeking to connect with a prospective faculty mentor to meet with our team (visit open hours or by appointment) so that we can work with them to provide guidance, resources, and support.

-SURF Recipient Zoey Bailey
+SURF Recipient Diego Solorio

-Summer Undergraduate Research Fellowship--Humanities (SURF-H)
+Summer Undergraduate Research Fellowship in Humanities (SURF-H)

 In 2024 the Center for Undergraduate Research and Engagement (CURE) and Oregon Humanities Center (OHC) launched a new partnership to support undergraduate research and creative work in the humanities and arts.
 The Summer Undergraduate Research Fellowship in Humanities (SURF-Humanities) is open to students of any class standing.
 Fellows conduct full-time summer research for 8 weeks minimum under the supervision of a UO faculty member, and participate in CURE summer co-curricular workshops on academic and career development topics, as well as an end-of-summer Works-in-Progress presentation gathering.
-All SURF-Humanities fellows present at the annual Undergraduate Research Symposium.
+All SURF-H fellows present at the annual Undergraduate Research Symposium.
 This fellowship offers $5000 to each recipient and $1000 to their faculty research mentor.
 Five fellowships were awarded in the inaugural year.
 CURE and OHC performed specialized outreach and relationship-building with faculty in the humanities and arts to promote the fellowships and encouraged faculty to consider the opportunity for the fellowships to function as a research assistantship for students supporting faculty research as well as independent student projects.
 The application due date is March 13, 2025.

 Conference Travel Awards

-Award Recipient Kaiden Walton
+Award Recipient Nadia Barnard

 What is the most valuable skill you gained through this experience?